zicongmei/ai-story/fullText1/README.md

 *   **Default Settings:** Sensible defaults for output file name (`abstract-yyyy-mm-dd-hh-mm-ss.txt` or `fulltext-yyyy-mm-dd-hh-mm-ss.txt`).
 No default configuration file is assumed; if `--config` is not used, environment variables are checked.
 *   **Flexible Input:** Takes story instructions as an *optional* command-line argument for the `abstract` subcommand.
 *   **Persistent Output:** Saves the generated abstract or full story to a specified (or default) text file.
-*   **Dynamic Thinking Budget:** The Gemini API calls are configured with `ThinkingBudget: -1`, enabling dynamic thinking by the model.
+*   **Dynamic Thinking Budget:** The Gemini API calls are configured with `ThinkingBudget: -1` by default, enabling dynamic thinking by the model.
+This can be overridden for compatible models using `thinking_level` in the config.

 ## Installation